-Chief Executive Officer and Director, 36 - Mr. Hylands is a Professional Geoscientist with over a decade of experience in advanced and early-stage exploration.
-Mr. Hylands is currently the President for Troilus Gold Corp. where he has built and led a substantial technical team to the discovery of over eight million gold equivalent ounces at their development stage asset in northern Quebec.
+Chief Executive Officer and Director, 37 - Mr. Hylands is a Professional Geoscientist with over a decade of experience in advanced and early-stage exploration.
+Mr. Hylands is co-founder of Troilus Gold Corp. where he led their technical team to the discovery of over eight million gold equivalent ounces at their development stage asset in northern Quebec.
 He has successfully trained and managed large teams with a focus in gold, base metals, and iron ore in Canada and internationally including South America and Europe.
 He has held numerous board positions for junior mining companies and has extensive professional experience in capital markets and community outreach including executive roles in corporate development and communications with First Nations.
 Mr. Hylands has a B.Sc in Geology from the University of Western in London Ontario.